Passenger rail terminology: Ultra high-speed rail

 Generally, the speed range for ultra high-speed rail is between 500 km/h and 1000 km/h.

 A number of both technological and practical variables begin to influence trains in the vicinity of 500-600 km/h.
 Technologically, the limitations are by no means beyond reach, however conventional trains begin to encounter several physical obstacles, most notably track damage and pantograph limitations.
-It is important to note that the current world record for rail vehicles is held by the TGV V150 set on 15 April 2007 at 574.8 km/h, and conventional trains may indeed eventually reach into ultra high-speeds.
+The current world record for rail vehicles is held by the TGV V150 set on 15 April 2007 at 574.8 km/h, and conventional trains may indeed eventually reach into ultra high-speeds.
 However, this test has shown that speeds over 500 km/h are unrealistic for regular usage; it wears down the material too much.
 Based on current and foreseeable technology, these speeds will more than likely be reached predominantly by maglev trains.
 The two most prominent maglev trains are the Transrapid with a maximum speed of 550 km/h and the Japanese MLX01, which holds the world land speed record for rail vehicles at 581 km/h.

 Trains faster than 600 km/h will exceed the speed of most propeller-driven aircraft.
 Regardless of technological parameters, the track for such a train and anything faster would more than likely require turn radii of significantly higher proportions than current dimensions, essentially preventing anything but a direct line between terminals.
 Such trains are extremely unlikely in the current or near future.